|Ease of Use:|

-We found no major issues with the devices, and one small oddity with the 601.
+We found no major issues with the devices but one small oddity with the 601.
 When you have a call on hold, to retrieve the call you must press the “Flash” button to retrieve it rather than the “Hold” button.

-Each user has a set of credentials which you will need to configure each phone.
+Each user has a set of credentials that you will need to configure each phone.
 For each phone that you are configuring, obtain the following:

 - "SIP Address" (Address of Record)

 - "SIP Password"

 You can find this information in the user detail pages under the "Users" tab in the "Phone Configuration" section.

 Step 2: Log into your VTech phone through a web browser.

 When your phone is powered on and connected to your LAN, use a browser to navigate to your phone’s IP address.
 You can locate your phone’s IP address by selecting the following on your VTech phone: Menu > 2.
 Status > 1.
 Network > IP.